SP-SEED/how-to-react-demo/README.md

 ### Cloning the Project

-In your terminal, type `git clone git clone https://github.com/SP-SEED/how-to-react-demo.git` to clone the project.
+In your terminal, type `git clone https://github.com/SP-SEED/how-to-react-demo.git` to clone the project.

 ### Installing Dependencies